ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 hardcoded values, files, etc.) and since it's easy to loose track of them an object-oriented approach is used to represent them in a structured way and to provide a consistent interface to them.
-To avoid inconsistencies, a *factory* class (for now not abstract, but it could be) is used to create all the instances of those configurations.
+To avoid inconsistencies, a *factory* class is used to create all the instances of those configurations.
 This way, the test harness initialization procedure or any other part of the code can access the same configurations.

 ## How to use and extend this harness

-At the moment (July-August 2024) this harness has no well defined extension points and it is pretty specific to the TMC-CSP integration tests in MID and - in some extent - to the TMC-X integration tests (where X may be CSP, SDP or the Dishes), always in MID.
+At the moment (August 2024) this harness has no well-defined extension points yet and it is pretty specific to the TMC-CSP integration tests in MID.
+Based on feedback and on the evolution of the project, the harness will be extended to be more flexible and to support more use cases.

 ### How to use this test harness